Toxic Coal Ash in Michigan: Addressing Coal Plants’ Hazardous Legacy

 For more information on regulated coal ash sites in Michigan, see Mapping the Coal Ash Contamination.

-22 Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Michigan (ash dumps exempted from the 2015 Coal Ash Rule)
+22 Coal Ash Legacy Ponds and Inactive Landfills in Michigan

-In addition, Michigan hosts at least 22 unregulated inactive coal ash landfills and legacy ponds at 12 coal plants or landfill sites that escape federal regulation.
-The exact number of unregulated dumps is unknown because utilities are not required to report them.
+In addition, Michigan hosts at least 22 inactive coal ash landfills and legacy ponds at 12 coal plants or landfill sites.
+The exact number of unregulated dumps is unknown because utilities were not required to report them.

 At most of these sites in Michigan, EPA determined that coal ash has contaminated underlying groundwater with toxic substances since at least 2014.